 Focus Area: Women’s Empowerment and Education

-Project Title:Patient Assistant Program
+Project Title:Patient Assistant Program and Drive with Pride

 IDRF has been funding Vatsalya Trust’s Patient Assistant Program, which began in 2005, in order to create skill development among girls from rural Maharashtra.
-Under the guidance of qualified nurses and doctors, well over 700 economically disadvantaged women have gained quality technical education in the medical field.
+Under the guidance of qualified nurses and doctors, over 700 economically disadvantaged women have gained quality technical education in the medical field.
 A unique feature of this program is to focus on the participation of girls from tribal areas.

 Each batch of students has included around 10-12 tribal participants who receive free lodging, boarding, medical facilities, and tuition.
 After four months of the theoretical training, the participants are sent to reputed hospitals for a period of six months to get practical training.